 As the Oracle of Delphi said, “Know thyself!”

-Building a practice isn’t easy and it can take several years to create a very consistent business, though we’ve seen it achieved quickly too.
-The key to it is enjoyment and the love of what you do so that you can pursue passionately through all its ups and downs.
+Building a practice isn’t easy and it can take several years to create a very consistent business (though we’ve seen it achieved much quicker than that too).
+The key to it is enjoying the process and loving what you do so that you can pursue it passionately through all its ups and downs.

-From self-employed to employed coach, we will now explore the internal coach role.
+Let’s move from self-employed to employed coach as we now explore the internal coach role.

 You might already be familiar with the concept of an internal coach, sometimes called a workplace coach.
-The internal coach is employed role within an organisation wither full-time or part-time.
+The internal coach is employed role within an organisation and can be full-time or part-time.

 Many organisations have created dedicated positions for coaches in recent years, as staff’s need for help in overcoming professional hurdles has become more apparent.

 An internal coach usually works in one of 2 ways:

 1) One pathway into internal coaching is taking on a dedicated coaching role within an organisation.
 This person would see individuals or teams from within the company they work for and coach them around the roles, responsibilities, performance and wider personal issues.

 The benefit to the company and the staff here is the coach’s closeness to the company culture, and the sheer proximity of the coach to their subjects.
 The coach may also get to know their subjects outside of the coaching sessions and get a more 360 degree view of them as a person and an employee.